KTune/Detection_Project/README.md

-# Fhoto Booth Telegram Bot
+# Photo Booth Telegram Bot
 that can
 - invert colors in a photo,